eyeswideopen/LeapScratch/readme.md

 ==============================

 Hardware:

--Obviously a LeapMotion controller is required to use the System
+- Obviously a LeapMotion controller is required to use the system
+- Another trivial requirement is an audio speaker installation
+- Audio de-interleaving, resampling and re-interleaving is pretty costly.
+Low RAM and/or processor resources may cause sound flickering.
+- The system is cross-platform.
+Therefore you can use LeapScratch on Linux, Windows and MacOSX machines.

 Software: